ZonitoRBLX/ZonitoCurves/README.md

 	QuadraticCurve2(Bullet, StartPosition, EndPosition, Speed, Key, HitFunction)

-	Bullet = The part you're moving across the curve StartPosition = The Vector3 position of where the Bullet should start EndPosition = The Vector3 position of where the Bullet should end Speed = The base speed of the Bullet, Minimum: 0.01 Maximum 0.1 Key = The Vector3 Keypoint
+	Bullet = The part you're moving across the curve (Instance) StartPosition = The Vector3 position of where the Bullet should start (Position) EndPosition = The Vector3 position of where the Bullet should end (Position) Speed = The base speed of the Bullet, Minimum: 0.01 Maximum 0.1 (Number) Key = The Vector3 Keypoint (Vector3)
+ 	LookTo = If the bullet will point towards / look at the next position on the curve.
+(Boolean)
-	HitFunction = The function that will run after the curve is finished, or hits something
+	HitFunction = The function that will run after the curve is finished, or hits something (Function) MoveFunction = The function that will run every time the Bullet moves (Function)

 	1# You **DO** have to set the Bullets parent under workspace beforehand.
 The script does not do it automatically 2# The script **DOES** include a hitbox.
 'HitFunction' will be given everything that was hit, use that to your advantage